chotchki/feophant/README.md

 * Want to avoid vaccuum for transaction wrap around.
 Will try 64-bit transaction IDs but might go to 128-bit.
 * * I can avoid the need to freeze Transaction IDs however the hint bits will need scanning to ensure that they are updated.
 * Replacing OIDs with UUIDv4s.

+* I think I've figured out what the core divergeance from Postgres that I'm interested in.
+I love Postgres's transactional DDLs but version controlling a schema is awful.
+What if I make the database server a library and your schema is code?
+You supply a new binary that runs as the database server and if you need to change it you just deploy the binary instead?
+Then the compiler can optimize out anything you don't need to run the system in your use case.
+The hardest part is dealing with schema changes that affect your on disk format.

 ### Rust Notes